 Getting started in brand storytelling begins with answering two questions for yourself: what is our purpose and who are our people?
 Be specific: why was your company created?
 By whom?
 How does your company hold true to the founder’s original vision and purpose (remember: authenticity)?
 Allow yourself to be vulnerable and “imperfect,” which makes you seem more honest and relatable in the eyes of your customers.

 Digital marketing offers endless opportunities to share your brand’s story once you have fine-tuned the consistent story you wish to share.
-Tools include:
+Here are some best practices: